 If you suffer from the delayed diagnosis of cancer and want to file a delayed diagnosis lawsuit against negligent medical professionals, you may be able to seek compensation for multiple types of damages.

 Like other negligence cases, medical malpractice cases often involve a combination of economic and non-economic damages.
-Additionally, depending on the nature of the case, punitive and wrongful death damages may be involved.
+Additionally, depending on the nature of the case, wrongful death damages may be involved.

 Economic or Special Damages